neeravkarani/personal/_posts/visa/2024-06-20-switzerland-work-visa.md

 ## Documents

 ### For work permit application
- - Information regarding postdoc, and how it can be considered as an extension of ETH studies
+ - Information regarding postdoc (how it can be considered as an extension of ETH studies)
  - CV and diplomas
  - Training and employment certificates
  - Passport
  - Copy of previous Swiss work and residence permit
  - Residence address
- - Civil status: married
+ - Civil status
  - Surname / First names / Date of birth / Nationality of your wife

 ### Further info for application with the authorities (presumably, cantonal migration office)
- - Surname / First names / Date of birth / Nationality of parents
+ - Details of parents
- - Number of direct family members living abroad
+ - Details of direct family members living abroad
- - Names / first names / date of birth / marital status of family members in Switzerland, if any
+ - Details of family members in Switzerland, if any
  - All previous stays in Switzerland (dates of entry / exit)
- - If the permit is granted, presumably Switzerland must be entered from abroad based on the work visa: place where visa shall be issued by the Switzerland’s representation abroad.
+ - Place where visa shall be issued by the Switzerland’s representation abroad.

 <br>

 ## Work permit approval letter

- - The Office for Economic Affairs has issued the following ruling based on Art.
-18-26a, Art.
-30 para.
-1 lit. f – l and Art.
-40 para.
-2 of the Federal Act on Foreign Nationals and Integration (AIG; SR 142.20) and Art.
-18a and Art.
-83 of the Ordinance on Admission, Residence and Employment (VZAE; SR 142.201):
-    - The application dated May 28, 2024 is approved.
-    - A processing fee of CHF 400.00 will be charged for this decision.
-The invoice must be paid within 30 days.
-The applicant is solely liable for the fee.
-    - An appeal against this decision can be made in writing to the Economic Affairs Directorate of the Canton of Zurich, Neumühlequai 10, PO Box, 8090 Zurich, within 30 days of notification.
-The appeal must contain an application and a justification.
-The contested decision and any evidence must be enclosed or specified in detail.
-The appeal procedure is generally subject to a fee.
+ - The Office for Economic Affairs has approved the application based on
+   - Art.18-26a, Art.30para.1lit.f–l and Art.40para.2 of the AIG
+   - Art.18a and Art.83 of the VZAE

  - Justification / Comments
-    - Reason for admission: Residence permit according to Art.
-20 VZAE in conjunction with Art.
-33 AIG (start of employment with a Swiss employer).
+    - Reason for admission: Residence permit according to Art.20 VZAE + Art.33 AIG (start of employment with a Swiss employer).
     - Validity and limitation: unlimited (from July 1, 2024)

  - Further information:
     - This order does not yet authorize the foreign person to enter the country or to take up employment.
-The final approval (assurance of a residence permit or authorization to issue a visa) remains the responsibility of the Migration Office of the Canton of Zurich and will be sent to the applicant company by it.
+      The final approval (assurance of a residence permit or authorization to issue a visa) remains the **responsibility of the Migration Office of the Canton of Zurich** and **will be sent to the applicant company** by it.
-    - The cantonal decision is not subject to the approval procedure (Art.
-1 letter a of the EJPD Ordinance on the approval procedure under immigration law (ZV-EJPD SR 142.201.1)).
+    - **The cantonal decision is not subject to the approval procedure** (Art.1 letter a of the ZV-EJPD SR 142.201.1).

 <br>